 Global Outreach

 APHON is committed to providing resources and education to pediatric hematology/oncology nurses globally.
 Each year 400,000 children and adolescents are diagnosed with cancer around the world1.
 Eighty percent of these children live in low- and middle-income countries (L&MIC), with an average survival of 20%2,3.
 This is in contrast to survival in high-income countries of above 80%2,3.
 Nurses in limited-resource settings often lack access to essential pediatric oncology education and resources4,5.
 Through the Global Outreach Committee (GOC), APHON supports the needs of nurses caring for children and adolescents with hematologic and oncologic diseases regardless of where they live in the world.
-We believe that by supporting (removed equipping) pediatric hematology/oncology nurses with the knowledge and a professional network, we will help improve childhood cancer outcomes influenced by nursing care.
+We believe that by supporting pediatric hematology/oncology nurses with the knowledge and a professional network, we will help improve childhood cancer outcomes influenced by nursing care.

 This APHON Global initiative, stewarded by the Global Outreach Committee increases access to pediatric oncology nursing education and resources through providing: